botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 The template name can be any string constant; however, it cannot be a variable, even if said variable references a value of string type.
 As for the body of the associated template body, it can be anything that is a standalone, syntactically valid template program.
-Note that the first criterion precludes using variables defined outside of the associated template; that is, the following custom command is invalid, as the body of the associated template references a variable (`$name`) defined in an outer scope:
+Note that the first criterion precludes using variables defined outside of the associated template.
+That is, the following custom command is invalid, as the body of the associated template references a variable (`$name`) defined in an outer scope:

 ```yag
 {{ $name := "YAG" }}